What is Spam: The Guide to Detecting and Preventing Spam

 Why am I being spammed?

 "If I don't sign up for spam, how can spammers find me?"
 The disappointing truth is that many companies make money by selling your email address and other contact information to third parties.
-This problem has gotten so bad that in 2018, the EU passed the General Data Protection Regulation (GDPR), a set of rules designed to limit what companies can do with your personal information.
+This problem has gotten so bad that in 2018, the EU passed the General Data Protection Regulation (GDPR), a set of rules designed to restrict what companies are allowed to do with your personal data.

 Spammers use spam because it's cheap.
 It costs a spammer almost nothing to send emails to everyone he can find.
 If only a handful of recipients respond positively to the campaign, the spammer's investment pays off quickly.